21 Different Types of Ants in Oregon

 15. Turfgrass Ant

-The turfgrass ant is one of the most common types of ants in Oregon.
-This small ant is light brown or yellowish-brown in color and has a black, segmented body.
+Turfgrass ants are one of the most common types of ants in Oregon.
+This small ant is light brown or yellowish-brown and has a black, segmented body.

 It measures between 1/16 – 1/8 of an inch long and usually prefers to make its home in lawns and grassy areas.

-This type of ant feeds on other insects and their larvae, as well as the nectar and honeydew secretions produced by other bugs.
+This type of ant feeds on other insects and their larvae and the nectar and honeydew secretions produced by other bugs.

 The turfgrass ant may also eat some plant material, particularly if it is dried or rotting.